 Río Grande Region

 Seventy to eighty miles wide and straddling the river for which it is named, the Río Grande Region lies entirely in New Mexico.
 It reaches from a point about 25 miles south of the Colorado border to a point about 50 miles south of Albuquerque.
-(See the Río Grande Region Map) With the exception of Hopi, Zuni, Acoma and Laguna, it encompasses the majority of the present day homes of Anasazi descendants, including the 14 Río Grande pueblos.
+(See the Río Grande Region Map) With the exception of Hopi, Zuni, Acoma and Laguna, it encompasses the majority of the present day homes of Puebloan descendants, including the 14 Río Grande pueblos.

 - Bandelier National Monument, near Los Alamos